 The types of risks that could happen are different for every business, but here are a few examples of claims that could happen to delivery drivers where the business could be liable.

 While handing over a heavy package to a customer, you accidentally drop it on their foot, causing a fracture.
-Public liability would cover the legal and compensation costs.
+Public liability can cover the legal and compensation costs.

 A hurt back

 An employee wasn’t trained on how to lift heavy items and injures their back, rendering them unable to work.
-Employers liability insurance covers compensation and legal costs for employee claims.
+Employers' liability insurance can cover compensation and legal costs related to employee claims.

 How do claims work?